‘ Mimir’s Well: Images and Artifacts

 This view suggests that images are not of our making.
 They arrive mostly unbidden, slipping past the rational mind.
 Images attract us with their presence, excite our interest, invite our response and offer the possibility of a relationship.

 We could start with the words used to define our field: ‘Art’ and ‘Therapy’.
 Art and ritual were once part of a continuum.
-Art, in any modality, was the performance and expression of the rituals of devotional service, and implied a recognition of, and erotic dialogue with, the Sacred.
+All art was originally the performance and expression of the rituals of devotional service, and implied an erotic dialogue with the Sacred.
 And therapeia means an passionate involvement, not with our own needs, but rather as attention and service to the gods.
 Now we can enter into an appropriate Art Therapy that delights the soul.

 Foundation Workshop.
 3 days.
 Residential (Knysna).
 Homework.
 Preparation.